ThermAtlas

 Booking a session

-Building Wireframes Based On User Research
+Building Low Fidelity Wireframes Based On User Research

 Applying what I learned by creating the user journeys, I used wireframes to get a feel for the visual flow that was required for a user to be able to easily move through the app and find the info they want.